Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Application of ZTA on the Cellular Control Plane

 \item Malicious or compromised vendors can insert backdoors or weak security controls into RAN nodes, enabling data exfiltration or subtle traffic manipulation.
 Covert attacks, such as those targeting the Open Fronthaul (O-FH) interface, demonstrate the feasibility of stealthy service disruption.

-\item The O-RAN Alliance has responded by mandating ZT principles, including mutual TLS (mTLS) for control and management interfaces, role-based access control (RBAC) on O1/O2, and secure boot and Software Bill of Materials (SBOM) disclosure to mitigate supply-chain risks.
+\item The O-RAN Alliance has responded by mandating ZT principles, including mTLS for control and management interfaces, RBAC on O1/O2, and secure boot and Software Bill of Materials (SBOM) disclosure to mitigate supply-chain risks.

 \item A holistic strategy requires securing all O-RAN interfaces and enforcing strong tenant isolation in multi-tenant environments to prevent one tenant from accessing or disrupting another's resources.